Boy132/redmine_gemavatar/README.md

 # Gemavatar (Redmine 4.1+)

 ## About
-``Gemavatar`` is a ``Redmine`` plugin for replacing the gravatars (they must be enabled) with the jpeg pictures stored in the ldap auth_source that ``Redmine`` is configured to work with.
+``Gemavatar`` is a [Redmine](https://www.redmine.org/) plugin for replacing the gravatars (they must be enabled) with the jpeg pictures stored in the ldap auth_source that Redmine is configured to work with.

 Installation
 ------------

-1. Git clone the repo in the plugins folder: `git clone git@gitlab.com:aguarino/gemavatar.git` Please be sure that the folder is named `redmine_gemavatar`.
+1. Download the [latest release](https://github.com/Boy132/redmine_gemavatar/releases/latest) (or git clone the repo `git clone git@github.com:Boy132/redmine_gemavatar.git`) and unzip it in the plugins folder.
+Please be sure to rename the folder to `redmine_gemavatar` if necessary.

 2. Install required gems:
 `bundle install --without development test --no-deployment`

-3. Do the database migration on the database:
+3. Do the database migration:
 `bundle exec rake redmine:plugins NAME=redmine_gemavatar RAILS_ENV=production`

-4. Restart the web server service.
+4. Restart the web server service. (e.g. `touch tmp/restart.txt`)

 Configuration
 -------------